 If you have a truck or van you don’t use regularly, you can rent it to local people on specific days or over the weekend.

 The best platform for this rental service is Fetch.
 You can rent your vehicle by the day or even for hourly periods.
-Depending on the insurance package you opt for, you can earn 65% to 80% of the vehicle rental.
+Depending on your insurance package, you can earn 65% to 80% of the vehicle rental.

 The rental prices are determined with dynamic pricing, high mileage packages, and discounts for long-term rentals.
 This means that you can maximize your earnings with good timing.
-You can also boost your earnings by offering moving supplies and other ancillaries for your rental clients.
+You can also boost your earnings by offering your rental clients moving supplies and other ancillaries.

 This is an easy way to turn your truck into an income-generating asset.